TheF1rstPancake/Kvasir/docs/backend.rst

 The server is also responsible for :ref:`packaging responses back to the client, including error messages <back-end_sendingdatabacktoclient>`.
 Every response is sent through the same function to ensure a level of consistency in the way that we report data back to the front-end.
 Typically, valid data is simply sent to the front-end in the same format in which it was received.
 The error structure is little more specific, but will also pass along the original, unaltered response as part of it.

-Kvasir's node server also manages a small cookie based session for users.
-We don't want to expose access tokens to the front-end, but we also don't want to have to request the access token from the partner's database on each request.
-After the server gets an access token, it will set a hashed cookie based on a secret key provided in Kvasir's configuration file.
-The cookie cannot be accessed by the front-end, and the only the server can unhash it into something readable.
+Kvasir's node server also manages cookies on the client's browser.
+Right now, the only cookie is a CSRF cookie used to manage our CSRF protection.
+The cookie has the ``secure`` and ``httpOnly`` flags set so that the cookie must be set over HTTPS, and it cannot be accessed by client side JavaScript.
+Additionally, the CSRF token is placed in the HTML of the page itself via our templating engine.

 Endpoints
 -----------
 Each front-end object has an associated endpoint on the server.
 An object *could* call another endpoint if it wanted to, but it is more likely to do that indirectly by dispatching that other object's actions.

-All endpoints *only* accept POST requests with a JSON structured body.
+All endpoints *only* accept POST requests with a JSON structured body and will verify that they contain a CSRF token.

 User Endpoint
 ~~~~~~~~~~~~~~~